Influence of interactions on the anomalous quantum Hall effect: AQHE in the D Weyl semimetal with interactions

-and obtain the unconventional expression for the Hall conductivity \rv{ } Here we restore in our expressions the lattice spacing $a$ and take the distance between the two Fermi points $ \Big({\bf K}^\prime_{-} - {\bf K}^\prime_{+}\Big)_{3} = \Big({\bf \tilde K}^\prime_{-} - {\bf \tilde K}^\prime_{+}\Big)_{3} = - 2\beta^\prime$ corresponding to the part of the straight line connecting them.
+Here we restore in our expressions the lattice spacing $a$ and take the distance between the two Fermi points $ \Big({\bf K}^\prime_{-} - {\bf K}^\prime_{+}\Big)_{3} = \Big({\bf \tilde K}^\prime_{-} - {\bf \tilde K}^\prime_{+}\Big)_{3} = - 2\beta^\prime$ corresponding to the part of the straight line connecting them.
 Eq. (\ref{MKKP}) may be interpreted as the sum of three contributions: the first two contributions correspond to the two pairs of the Weyl points while the last one corresponds to the contribution of the pair that has disappeared.
 If there would be no two new pairs, the system would become the topological insulator possessing the AQHE with the value of ${\cal N}_3$ equal to $2\pi$.

 The further decrease of $m$ leads to the disappearance of the two pairs ${\bf K}^\prime_\pm$, ${\bf \tilde K}_\pm^\prime$.
 The new pair appears for $m\in (-5,-3)$:

 The value of ${\cal N}_3$ reads:

 and gives \rv{ } At $m=-5$ the system undergoes transition to the insulator state, and for $m < -5$